From mainbranch

 mb onboard status --repo "$REPO_PATH" --json

-If business type, team size, success stage, or desired outcome are missing, ask briefly and save them:
+If business type, team size, success stage, or desired outcome are missing, ask briefly.
+After the operator approves saving setup progress, write the plan:

 mb onboard plan --repo "$REPO_PATH" --team-size solo --success-stage working